 Evil Is Not a Toy: The Esh-kha found out the hard way, courtesy of the Dread Masters.
 The Empire later gets a dose of it when the Dread Masters inevitably turn on them.

-Evil Makeover: Should you turn Jaesa Willsaam to the Dark Side, her eyes will turn orange and she'll begin wearing face paint.
+Evil Makeover: Should you turn Jaesa Willsaam to the Dark Side, her eyes will turn orange, she'll begin wearing face paint and she'll dye her hair black.
+If you don't she'll remain the same, but her outfit will still change like other companions do when they join you.

 Evil Overlooker: Darth Malgus in the vanilla cover.
 Revan becomes this in the cover art for Shadow of Revan.